baovu-dev/retail-management/README.md

 Still a work in progress - not every service is wired into this file yet, check with whoever owns a feature if theirs isn't showing up.

-You can also just run your own feature on its own instead of the whole thing:
+You can also just run each individual feature on its own instead of the whole thing:

 ```
-cd student-1
+cd student-X (X can be any number of your choice from 1 to 5)
 docker compose up --build
 ```